MicrosoftDocs/architecture-center/docs/patterns/priority-queue-content.md

 ### Multiple queues

-Multiple queues allow you to separate messages by priority.
+Multiple queues allow you to separate message by priority.
 The application assigns a priority to each message and directs the message to the queue corresponding to its priority.
 The consumers process the messages.
 A multiple queue solution uses either a single consumer pool or multiple consumer pools.

 #### Multiple consumer pools